 and we will put you through.

 The video clip used to play on a loop at the BT Museum in Blackfriars, which is where I remember it from.
-The Fairy of the Phone is included in the collection The Post Office In The Thirties, available from MovieMail and other sources.
+The Fairy of the Phone is included in the collection We Live in Two Worlds from the GPO Film Unit Classic Collection, available from BFI shop and other sources.

-[pictures, lyric and recording © The Post Office]
+[pictures, lyric, video and recording © The Post Office]

 Thanks to John Chenery for additional information.